20 Best Generic Products From Walmart

 What defines a good baking powder?
 So long as it leavens your baked goods, there's really nothing else that distinguishes one brand of baking powder from another, aside from price.

 So, when you're stocking up on ingredients, opt for Walmart's store-brand Great Value version over any name brand.
-While an 8.1-ounce canister of Davis baking powder sells for $2.58, Walmart's Great Value baking powder costs just $1 for the same size container.
-That's more than 60 percent in savings!
+While an 8.1-ounce canister of Davis baking powder sells for $2.48, Walmart's Great Value baking powder costs just $1 for the same size container.

 When Consumer Reports compared cashews from nationwide brand Emerald to those of generic brands like Walmart's Great Value, they found that "Emerald fared worse than store brands because some of its cashews tasted slightly stale."
 In this case, the generic cashews are not just cheaper, but also superior.